-Researchers receiving an IHRCA Grant-in-Aid Award will be expected to be in residence for 5 working days or more; acknowledge the IHRCA and receipt of the award in any resulting publication; donate resulting print publications; and participate in the IHRC/A Global REM (Race, Ethnicity and Migration) and Research in Progress lecture series if able to visit during the academic year.
-(A brief biography and talk description will be required upon acceptance of the award.)
+Researchers receiving an IHRCA Grant-in-Aid Award will be expected to: be in residence for 5 working days or more; acknowledge the IHRCA and receipt of the award in any resulting presentations and publication; donate a copy of resulting print publications; and participate in the IHRC Global REM (Race, Ethnicity and Migration) or IHRCA Research in Progress lecture series, or write a blog post regarding their research visit.
+A photo, brief biography, and project description for promotional purposes will be required upon acceptance of the award.

-The award is for travel and research-related expenses, for research in any IHRCA collection/s, and must be used in the next University fiscal year.
-We aim to inform all applicants of their application status by July 30th of same year.
+The award is for travel and research-related expenses, for work in any IHRCA collection/s, and must be used in the next University fiscal year (July-June of the following year).

 We are not able to provide visa assistance to our international applicants.